Susan B. Anthony Legacy Dinner

 Ms. Plitt's sister and brother-in-law, Arlene and Richard Kossoff, endowed the scholarship in 1999 to be awarded to a woman undergraduate who is a leader dedicated to constructive social change in her community.

-Established by the University of Rochester class of 1960 “City Girls,” is presented to an undergraduate woman who has grown up in the greater-Rochester region.
+Established by the University of Rochester class of 1960 “City Girls,” this award is presented to an undergraduate woman who has grown up in the greater-Rochester region.
 The recipient of the award displays community-minded awareness through her participation in volunteer activities that impact and improve the Rochester community.